 Contractors don’t have to get involved in office, in-house politics.
 You are exempt from “presentism”– that is staying extra time to impress your boss.
 You are your own boss; when your work for the day is done you leave.

 When you are a permanent employee, you have sick pay, pension entitlements, and private healthcare.
 Contractors don’t get these benefits and need to sort them out themselves.
 Accounting Pro will help you with this; we have expert partners to resolve these issues for you.

 You are also responsible for your taxes, accounting and administrative plans, which can be challenging and time-consuming.
 Nevertheless, we are familiar with these items and can take care of them for you.
 You’ll be free from those annoying distractions and able to focus on contracting.

 As former contractors, we know a downside of contracting is that you will only get (on average) contracts for 6-months at a time.
 You may then be temporarily out of work until you obtain another contract.
 Accounting Pro will help you save in case of fallow periods.
 We can also advise you on techniques to obtain new contracts more quickly.

 Accounting Pro is Ireland’s premier contractor accounting service.
-We are here to help you, the busy contractor and/or company, with all your accounting and payroll needs.
-We are on your side, always.
-To learn more about what we do please review https://www.accounting-pro.ie/ and contact us by email: email@example.com or phone us 01 6933370.
+We are here to help, the busy contractor and company, with all your accounting and payroll needs.
+We are both an umbrella company and umbrella corporation and we can create your limited company.
+We are experts in contractor pensions, contractor health insurance, illness and sick benefit for the self employed and contractor expenses.
+To learn more about what we do please review https://accounting-pro.ie/ and contact us by email: firstname.lastname@example.org or phone us 01 592 1802.
 For the UK see Accounting-Pro UK.
 “Contracting From a Permanent Role – The Good and the Bad” is an article written by Accounting-Pro Ireland for the benefit of everyone.
 Feel free to share it but please give attribution on a CC BY-SA license.